 While the pasta is cooking, add nutritional yeast, garlic powder, onion powder, ground mustard, turmeric and salt to a high-powered blender.
-I use the Nutri Ninja.
+I use a Ninja.

 Blend on high until smooth and creamy, stopping to scrape down the sides as needed.

 When the pasta is done, drain and add to a large mixing or serving bowl.

 You can also add it back to the pot, but don't put it back on the heat.
 This will cause the sauce to clump up.